-Jerry Gonzalez is the founding and current Executive Director of Georgia Association of Latino Elected Officials (GALEO) and the GALEO Latino Community Development Fund (GLCDF).
+Jerry Gonzalez (He/Him/Él) is the founding and current Chief Executive Officer (CEO) of the Georgia Association of Latino Elected Officials (GALEO) and the GALEO Latino Community Development Fund (GLCDF).
 GALEO was founded in 2003 and is a 501(c)(6) statewide nonprofit and non-partisan organization; its mission is to increase civic engagement and leadership development of the Latino/Hispanic community across Georgia.
 The GALEO Latino Community Development Fund is a 501(c)(3) nonprofit organization affiliated with GALEO.
 The GALEO Impact Fund, Inc. is a 501(c)4 organization.

 Gonzalez is a native of Laredo, Texas, and received his B.S. in Mechanical Engineering from Texas A&M University in 1995.
 He completed his Master of Public Administration with a Nonprofit Administration emphasis at the Andrew Young School of Public Policy at Georgia State University in 2005.
 In 1996, Gonzalez moved to Atlanta for a job as Field Support Engineer for Rockwell Automation.
 After transitioning into the nonprofit arena in 2002, Gonzalez worked with the Mexican American Legal Defense and Educational Fund (MALDEF) as a Legislative Policy Analyst, focusing upon immigrants’ rights issues at the Georgia General Assembly and in several local jurisdictions across the Southeast.
 Due to his efforts at GALEO, Mr. Gonzalez has been recognized by Georgia Trend Magazine as one of Georgia’s 100 Most Influential Georgians for several years, and serves as a trustee and member on foundation and advisory boards, along with many other honors and awards.
 In 2017, he was selected to participate in the Rockwood Institute’s ‘National Leading from the Inside Out (LIO) Yearlong Fellows’ executive leadership program.

-When not traveling throughout Georgia speaking at town hall meetings and advocating for education, civic engagement and fair immigration policies, Gonzalez lives in Atlanta with his husband of over 23 years, Ray, an established and practicing pediatrician, and their dogs, Jenny & Zack.
+When not traveling throughout Georgia speaking at town hall meetings and advocating for education, civic engagement and fair immigration policies, Gonzalez lives in Atlanta with his husband of over 25 years, Ray, an established and practicing pediatrician, and their dog, Zack.
 Jerry’s hobbies include photography, travel, hiking and considers himself an avid road cyclist.

-Short BIO: Jerry Gonzalez is the founding and current Executive Director of the Georgia Association of Latino Elected Officials (GALEO) and the GALEO Latino Community Development Fund, and the GALEO Impact Fund.
+Short BIO: Jerry Gonzalez is the founding and current Chief Executive Officer (CEO) of the Georgia Association of Latino Elected Officials (GALEO), the GALEO Latino Community Development Fund, and the GALEO Impact Fund.
 GALEO, a statewide nonprofit and non-partisan organization, has a mission to increase civic engagement and leadership development of the Latino community across Georgia.
-Gonzalez is a native of Laredo, Texas and received his B.S. in Mechanical Engineering from Texas A&M University in 1995.
+Gonzalez is a native of Laredo, Texas, and received his B.S. in Mechanical Engineering from Texas A&M University in 1995.
 He completed his Master of Public Administration at the Andrew Young School of Public Policy at Georgia State University in 2005.
 Due to his efforts at GALEO, Mr. Gonzalez has been recognized by Georgia Trend Magazine as one of Georgia’s 100 Most Influential Georgians for several years.
-He also dedicates time towards philanthropy.
-Gonzalez lives in Atlanta with his husband of over 23 years, Ray, an established and practicing pediatrician, and their dogs, Jenny & Zack.
+He also dedicates time towards philanthropy, serving on various boards.
+Gonzalez lives in Atlanta with his husband of over 25 years, Ray, an established and practicing pediatrician, and their dog, Zack.
 Jerry’s hobbies include photography, travel, hiking, and he considers himself an avid road cyclist.

 HONORS AND AWARDS

-- Named as a trustee to the Southeast Council of Foundations (2019)
+- Named as a trustee to the Southeast Council of Foundations (2019-present)

 - Caminar Latino recognized J. Gonzalez as the “Individual of the Year, Caminar Latino Journey Award” (2019)